eternalearth888/rainbowSword/Process Documentation/README.md

 - original pieces made in Logic Pro
 - each piece will be 1 minute or less and played on loop depending on location
 - needs to be quite and less complex so that player can hear monsters
+- starting with 2 pieces, may create more depending on game progress and interactions